 As for the Master’s use of questions, there are over seven hundred questions found in the Four Faces of Ezekiel.

 As for the Master’s use of questions, there are over seven hundred questions found in the Four Faces of Ezekiel (the four Jewish Gospel accounts), almost three hundred of these questions are personally asked by Yeshua.
-The Mashiach asks eleven of these questions in His Ten Sayings (halakha) regarding the twin subjects of: “Man’s Forgiveness of Man;” and “Adonai’s Forgiveness of Man” (actually twenty-two questions, counting duplicate narratives found in the Besorah of the four Faces of Ezekiel).
+The Mashiach asks eleven of these questions in his Ten Sayings (halakha) regarding the twin subjects of: “Man’s Forgiveness of Man;” and “HaShem’s Forgiveness of Man” (actually twenty-two questions, counting duplicate narratives found in the Besorah of the four Faces of Ezekiel).
 By Messiah’s ‘Ten Sayings’ I am referring to those ten narratives that actually employ the word “forgiveness” (there are four different words used) in the four Jewish Gospel narratives.

 Ezekiel and the Witness of the Four Faces:

 In the visions of Ezekiel (related to the Proceedings of the Heavenly Court; cf. Ezekiel 1 and Ezekiel 10) there are Four Faces symbolically projected (mirrored) from the faces of four Cherubim (whose form is like that of four men).
 In the prophet’s first vision each of the faces of the four living creatures mirror forth the images of a man (center forward), a lion (right), an ox (left), and an eagle (center back).
 These four “mirror images” are a prophetic testimony to the (then future) ministry of the Messiah.
 In reference to the first testimony of Ha-Mashiach (the Anointed One) this witness is conveyed through the agency of men.
 The four-fold testimony of men reveals Messiah as the promised King (the lion), Servant (the ox), Perfect Man (man), and Ben Elohim (the eagle).